 Years Active: 1999 to 2005

-Teams: Miami Sol, Connecticut Sun
+Teams: Utah Starzz, Miami Sol, Connecticut Sun

 1. Shannon Bobbitt